The Einstein Vendetta

 “Thomas Harding has carved out a niche unravelling unexplained events.
 The Einstein Vendetta shows that, although more than eighty years have passed since the Wehrmacht and the SS retreated from Tuscany, there is still substantial appetite to nail down the crimes they committed.”
 Caroline Moorhead, Literary Review.

-To listen to an extended audio extract go to this link
+To pre-order go to this link.
+To listen to audio extract go to this link